rin67630/Soft-Power-MPPT/Hardware/SoftPower Schematic Analysis.md

 - channel 1 is used to measure the photovoltaic module
 - channel 2 is used to measure the main battery
 - channel 3 is used to measure the convenience output/secondary battery.
-The INA 3221 is normally provided with 0,1 Ohm shunts resulting in a measurement range 0..1,5A with an accuracy of 0,5mA, which is fine for the operation up to 20W.
+The INA 3221 is normally sold with 0,1 Ohm shunts resulting in a measurement range 0..1,5A with an accuracy of 0,5mA, which is fine for the operation up to 20W.
-For the extended power range 300W using a SZBK07 we will have to replace the shunts with 0,01 Ohm shunts resulting in a measurement range 0..15A with an accuracy of 5mA.
+For the extended power range 300W using a SZBK07 we will have to replace* the shunts with 0,01 Ohm shunts resulting in a measurement range 0..15A with an accuracy of 5mA.
+* the original shunt can be relatively easy unsoldered by adding some tin to both ends, then heating the ends in short sequence and shifting the resistor away with the soldering tip.

 ## Current injection
 The technique of current injection is described in document https://github.com/rin67630/Soft-Power-MPPT/blob/main/Hardware/About%20CV%20Injection.md.